Dhruv-Davda/Myntra-clone/README.md

 # Myntra-clone
-This is my first project on Github.
+This is my first project on GitHub.
+It is a clone of Myntra.